Matthewalvarado25/configure-ad/README.md

 Check to see in Active Directory that the users have been created
-- open "Active Directory Users and Computers" application
+- Open "Active Directory Users and Computers" application
 - Find the "_EMPLOYEES" folder
-- Right click folder and select "Refresh" to see if the users have been created
+- Right click the folder and press refresh to see if the users have been created

 ![image](https://github.com/user-attachments/assets/db6b296e-7cfb-4dec-bda0-ea383ce6065e)